BeanCheeseBurrito/Flecs.NET/README.md

 ```

 **Flecs.NET** provides both [release](https://www.nuget.org/packages/Flecs.NET.Release) and [debug](https://www.nuget.org/packages/Flecs.NET.Debug) packages for nuget.
-To include both of them in your project based on your build configuration, use the packages references below.
+To include both of them in your project based on your build configuration, use the package references below.
 The latest stable or prerelease versions will be added to your project.
 ```xml
 <ItemGroup>
     <PackageReference Include="Flecs.NET.Debug" Version="*-*" Condition="'$(Configuration)' == 'Debug'" />